In an announcement that shocked much of the world, Buckingham Palace announced not one but two divorces within a 7 day period!

 Character-disordered people do not have a mental illness and this is why medication does not work on them.

-They are in full control of their behaviour, they know and understand the harm, hurt and abuse they cause, but they just don’t care.
+They are in total control of their behaviour; they do know and understand the harm, hurt and abuse they cause, but they just don’t care.

 Therapy makes them worse and they generally get worse with age and time.